 About the middle of the day, the captain and his men appeared to be given up to blind infatuation.
 The Siam was a new, well-built boat, had four boilers, and it was her first season.
-They appeared to regard no bounds in raising and applying steam.
-Such was the power under which the boat labored, that she more than trembled.
-For a long time I expected some disaster, and looked at the captain to see if I could discover any apprehension of danger.
+They appeared to regard no bounds in raising Such was the power under which and applying steam. the boat labored, that she more than trembled.
+For a long time I expected some disaster-looked at the captain to see if I could discover any apprehensions of danger.
 There was no want of evidence that there was a free use of ardent spirits.
-Soon the disaster came, though less extensive than I had feared; the main shaft, which was large and made of iron, broke, and farther progress was impossible.
+Soon the disaster came, less extensive than I feared; the main shaft, which was large and made of iron, broke, and farther procedure was impossible.

-Monday, 20th.
-The day was spent in endeavoring to find some remedy for the disaster, but all to no purpose.
+The day was spent in endeavoring to find Monday, 20th. some remedy for the disaster, but all to no purpose.
 It only remained to discharge her cargo upon the wilderness shore, let her passengers take care of themselves, and return with one wheel, like a crippled winged fowl.
 Two miles above us lay the steam-boat Nelson, upon a sand bar high and dry.
-She ran aground upon the Sabbath, and being left by a freshet in the river, is waiting for another, to be liberated.
-Our captain remarked at dinner to-day, that most of the accidents which happen to steam-boats take place on the Sabbath; and that he did not believe it would be long before they would not run on that day.
+She ran aground upon the sabbath, and being left by a freshet in the river, is waiting for another, to be Our captain remarked at dinner to-day, that liberated. most of the accidents which happen to steam-boats take place on the sabbath; and that he did not believe it would be long before they would not run on that day.
 We engaged a man to take us in a wagon to Liberty, and towards evening went out into a small neighborhood of Mormons, where we lodged.
 They had fled from Jackson county, which they call their promised land, and to which they say they shall return.
-They are a poor deluded people, and when they speak of their persecutions, they seem not to possess the spirit of our Saviour, who, when he was reviled, reviled not again, and when he suffered, threatened not.
+They are a poor deluded people, and when they speak of their persecutions, they do not imitate the spirit of our Savior, who, when he was reviled, reviled not again, and when he suffered, threatened not.

 LIBERTY.
-31

 We rode on the 21st, twelve miles to Liberty, through a very pleasant and fertile country, thinly inhabited, well supplied with woods, and sufficiently undulating and hilly to render it healthy.
 It was at that opening season of the year, when nature, arousing itself from the sleep of winter, appears with renovated beauty.
 Not only man, but flowers, and trees, and birds, seemed to enjoy the season and the scene.
-I was much charmed with the wood duck, (A. Sponsa) which here were numerous; the variety of their colors were adapted to the beauty of the scenery which surrounded us.
-And the sprightly deer did not seem to accelerate its movements so much from fear, as from love of flight.
+I was much charmed with the wood duck, (A. Sponsa) which here were numerous; the variety of its colors seemed adapted to the beauty of the scenery which surrounded us.
+And the sprightly deer did not seem to accelerate its movements so much by fear, as by love of flight.